katieculler/culler-portfolio/Final_Project_Katie_Culler.md

 Link: https://www.arts.gov/artistic-fields/research-analysis/arts-data-profiles/arts-data-profile-16/data-tables

 ### Method and Medium
-To complete the project, I will create data visualizations using raw graphs and infogram.
+To complete the project data visualizations will be made using raw graphs and infogram.
 The final story will be created in shorthand.
-To fully realize the visualizations they will start as
+To fully realize the visualizations they will first be wireframed and shown to the intended audience to receive feedback.
+After feedback, changes will be made to make the story clear and consise.
+This process will happen a few times to make sure it is clear for the intended audience.